shadowrocket Vpn For Windows – Desktop Client Setup

-Shadowrocket is a powerful proxy utility, incredibly popular on iOS for its flexibility and ease of use in managing network traffic.
-While natively designed for iOS, many Windows users crave similar functionality on their desktops.
-Unfortunately, there isn't an official Shadowrocket application for Windows.
-However, there are workarounds to achieve similar results, allowing you to route your Windows traffic through proxy servers and take advantage of features similar to Shadowrocket.
-This guide will walk you through setting up a desktop client that mimics Shadowrocket's functionality on your Windows machine.
+shadowrocket Vpn is a powerful proxy utility, very popular on iOS for its flexibility in managing network traffic.
+While designed for iOS, many Windows users want similar functionality on their desktops.
+Since there is no official shadowrocket Vpn app for Windows, this guide will help you set up an alternative — allowing you to route Windows traffic through proxy servers much like Shadowrocket does on iOS.

 1. Choosing a Suitable Proxy Client for Windows